mega-calibrator/DDC-for-CRT/README.md

 # DDC-for-CRT

-This program creates a GUI with as many CRT related DDC/CI features as are supported by the connected monitor.
+this program creates a GUI with as many CRT related DDC/CI features as are supported by the connected monitor.

 <div align="center">